wbender1/EuroFootball-StatsAPI/USAGE.md

 `python src/functions.py fetch-fixtures "COMPETITION_NAME" YEAR`

 ## Show Fixtures
+Display all fixtures for a COMPETITION_NAME from one YEAR using:

+`python src/functions.py show-fixtures "COMPETITION_NAME" YEAR`

-display all league fixtures for one season optional 1 team & one season input
+Display the fixtures for one TEAM for a COMPETITION_NAME from one YEAR:

+`python src/functions.py show-fixtures "COMPETITION_NAME" YEAR "TEAM"`

 ## Fetch Fixture Stats
 Retrieve all the fixture statistics for a COMPETITION_NAME, YEAR, and TEAM using: